SamanKhalife/linux-Tutorial/Lpic 3/LPIC-3 Security Exam 303 Objectives.md

 ### 331.3 Encrypted File Systems (weight: 3)

-#### Description	Candidates should be able to set up and configure encrypted file systems.
+#### Description:	Candidates should be able to set up and configure encrypted file systems.

 Key Knowledge Areas: